source-data/sd-graph/README.md

 To make sure you start with a clean build you can run:

 ```
-docker-compose -f local.yml build --force-rm --no-cache
+docker-compose build --force-rm --no-cache
-docker-compose -f local.yml down --volumes # to clean the content of the volumes
+docker-compose down --volumes # to clean the content of the volumes
 ```

 This can solve some issues, for example if you run `build` with a wrong config file.